Avoiding Common Lifting Injuries: Prevention Tips

 • Proper form is crucial for preventing injuries and maximizing the effectiveness of your workout.

-• A proper warm-up and stretching routine can help prepare your muscles and reduce the risk of injury during exercise.
+• A proper warm-up and stretching routine can help prepare your muscles and reduce the risk of injury during exercise—though specific techniques matter.

 • Gradually increasing the intensity and weight of your workouts is key to avoiding overexertion and injury.

-• Using lifting equipment, such as belts and straps, can provide support and prevent strain during heavy lifting.
+• Using lifting equipment, such as belts and straps, can provide support during heavy lifting, but should not replace proper technique or foundational strength.

 • Listening to your body and recognizing signs of fatigue or pain is essential for avoiding overtraining and injury.